Universal Approximation of Operators with Transformers and Neural Integral Operators: Universal Approximation for Transformers

 \begin{rmk} {\rm The approximation result of Theorem~\ref{thm:approx_transf} refers to a $p$-norm which is an average over the points where the tokens for the transformer can be sampled.
 While the error ``on average'' is small, for the learned operator, this does not mean that certain choices of values cannot incur in a significant spike in the error.
 This type of behavior has in fact been observed concretely in \cite{CST} where such error spikes were avoided by training the transformer model in a Sobolev space which functioned as regularization. } \end{rmk}

 While this is not the main scope of this article, we provide another universal approximation result for transformer architectures that implement a Leray-Schauder mapping, similar to \cite{zappala2024leray}.
-For this purpose, we define a Leray-Schauder transformer to consist of a Leray-Schauder mapping composed with a standard transformer architecture with contextual mappings.
+For this purpose, we define a Leray-Schauder transformer to consist of a Leray-Schauder mapping composed with either a traditional transformer architecture with positional encoding as in \cite{yun2019transformers,cordonnier2019relationship}, or the formulation of attention found in \cite{fang2022attention}.
 Then, we have the following result.